For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Edinburgh: Student City Guide

-Edinburgh has a thriving culture with a variety of museums, theatres, galleries and 12 festivals including the world's largest arts festival.
+Edinburgh has a thriving culture with a variety of museums, theatres, galleries and 11 festivals, including the world's largest arts festival.

 Leaving home for university can be daunting, especially if you are accustomed to a small town.
 Edinburgh is popular with students who want all the benefits of vibrant city life without being overwhelmed by its fast pace.

-This capital city is surprisingly compact, boasting diverse culture and stunning landscapes side by side with vibrant nightlife and eclectic bars and shops, all of which are resided over by the famous Edinburgh Castle.
+This capital city is surprisingly compact, boasting a diverse culture and stunning landscapes side by side with vibrant nightlife and eclectic bars and shops, all of which are surrounded by the famous Edinburgh Castle.

-Edinburgh also has an intriguing past, and Edinburgh students find themselves making new discoveries and stumbling upon hidden gems well into their third or fourth year of study.
+Edinburgh also has an intriguing past, where you can find plenty of discoveries and hidden gems well into your third or fourth year of study.

-However, Edinburgh students have to contend with the high cost of living in Scotland's capital.
-This Edinburgh city guide will make your student life in the city easier on you and your bank balance; it will give you the lowdown on some of Edinburgh's most important hidden student treasures, as well as highlighting some well-known student haunts.
+However, students contend with the high cost of living in Scotland's capital.
+This Edinburgh city guide will make your student life in the city much easier.
+We share the lowdown on some of Edinburgh's hidden student treasures, as well as some well-known student haunts.

 Edinburgh: Key facts